guoyuh/GEO/readme.md

-# Best practice for mRNA microarry
+# Best practice for mRNA microarray

  Note : Please **don't use it** if you are not the fan of our [biotrainee](http://www.bio-info-trainee.com/), Thanks.